jcsargis00/MechaCar_Statistical_Analysis-/README.md

 #
 ![MechaCar](https://github.com/jcsargis00/MechaCar_Statistical_Analysis-/blob/main/images/summarymecha.PNG)
 #
-The absolute minimum is -19.4701, the absolute maximum is 18.5849, showing fairly close tails for a normal distribution.
-The median is -0.0692, very close to 0.
-The p-values
 ### Summary
 #
 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 A 95% level of confidence was predetermined, meaning the p-value should be compared to alpha = .05 level of significance to verify if statistically significant.
+The absolute minimum is -19.4701, the absolute maximum is 18.5849, showing fairly close tails for a normal distribution.
+The median is -0.0692, very close to 0.
 #
 Coefficients:
 * mpg: 0 < .05, statistically significant, non-random amount of variance
 * vehicle length: 0 < .05, statistically significant, non-random amount of variance
 * vehicle weight: .08 > .05 not statistically significant, random amount of variance
 * spoiler angle: .31 > .05 not statistically significant, random amount of variance
-* ground clearance: 0 > .05 statistically significant, non-random amount of variance
+* ground clearance: 3.546 > .05 statistically significant, non-random amount of variance
 * AWD: .19>=.05 not statistically significant, random amount of variance
 #
 Significant: vehicle length, and ground clearance represent non-random amounts of variance with respect to the mpg values